leanprover/theorem_proving_in_lean4/structures_and_records.md

 #eval p.add q  -- {x := 4, y := 6}
 ```
+Note that in the implementation of `Point.add` the name `mk`
+is short for `Point.mk` which is the generated constructor
+for the `structure Point`.
+The qualifier `Point.` can be
+safely dropped because we are in the scope of `Point.add`.

 Note: The `deriving Repr` instruction implements a default
 representation so that you can `#eval` a Point and see a nice readable